 Design in Cyberspace.
 Build in Reality

-One year ahead of LEGO's Designer software package, Og's Bones Cyber Construction Set was premiere virtual building software toy, linking construction of modular toys in cyberspace - with construction in the real-world - using plastic toy components.
+More than one year ahead of LEGO's Designer software package, Og's Bones Cyber Construction Set was premiere virtual building software toy, linking construction of modular toys in cyberspace - with construction in the real-world - using plastic toy components.

 UX for interaction with 3D elements